ipsilon/eof/spec/eof.md

 This unified specification should be used as a guide to understand the various changes the EVM Object Format is proposing.
 The individual EIPs ~~still remain the official specification and should confusion arise those are to be consulted~~ are not fully updated yet, and this document serves as a main source of truth at the moment.
 See appendix for the original list of EIPs.

+While EOF is extensible, in this document we discuss the first version, EOFv1.

 ## Container

 EVM bytecode is traditionally an unstructured sequence of instructions.
 EOF introduces the concept of a container, which brings structure to byte code.
 The container consists of a header and then several sections.